Finally, someone sees what you’re carrying.

 Carole Jean Whittington is a women’s adaptive capacity researcher, practitioner, and the founder of Whittington Well-Being.

-Her work centers on the structured examination of sustained responsibility and its long-term cognitive and physiological consequences in high-functioning women.
 She has led one of the most comprehensive qualitative and quantitative research initiatives examining women’s stress patterns, capacity load trajectories, and the structural architecture of quality of life under prolonged demand.

 Her methodology integrates stress physiology, nervous system regulation, adaptive systems theory, and generational patterning, with particular attention to how highly capable women adapt to complexity in ways that gradually compromise long-term stability.